Gaslighting: Why I Thought I Was Crazy and Tried to Save the Marriage

 When I would finally get him to a moment of reason (usually by telling him he was breaking the marriage), where he’d agree to talk about it, he’d go into victim mode (his childhood, his anxieties, that he needed to be high on marijuana 24/7 just to feel normal because inside his head he was a wreck).

 He would say whatever I wanted to hear.
-He would masterfully play me like making love to an instrument.
-And I’d accept him again.
+He would masterfully play me and I’d accept him again.
 And my motherly instincts would vow to help him.
+Honestly, all I wanted was to figure out how to help him.
+Was there a medication he needed?
+A special therapy?
+Just give me a diagnosis.
+Would somebody please give me a diagnosis?!!!

-Then he would go into a period of good behavior.
+Once I impressed upon him that I was about done and he vowed to change, and I believed him, again.
+He would go into a period of good behavior.
 I’d start to think everything was okay.
 I’d regain hope that he might actually change.
 That he was, in fact, changing.
 I’d think, just look at how loving he is being now.
 I’d begin to relax.
 I’d get comfortable.
 And then?
 You guessed it.
 His behavior would revert back to being mean and degrading.
+I've come to learn this is a typical and expected cycle for narcissists.
+It keeps you off balance.

 In my marriage, we were on a cycle of about every six months or so.
 What’s your cycle?
 If you’ve read this far, it’s possible I’m resonating with you.
 Think about it.

 Here’s what I know now, after so much therapy.
 He didn’t want help.
 He was (and still is) an abusive narcissist.
 I wasn’t actually crazy.
 He gaslit me.
 All the time.
 “Once they cry, I know I’ve won.”
-He once said, shortly after I had burst into tears after an argument.
+He once said, shortly after I had burst into tears after an argument over nothing, like what time to have dinner.
 “Once they”….
 They.
 Like I was an object.
 And just one of many objects he’d made cry so he could be on top.
-That word - they.
+That word - They.
 It hung on me.

 He never hit me.
 But boy had I been hit.